imyasars/AWS_bedrock/README.md

-RAG Application using AWS bedrock
+# RAG Application using AWS bedrock and docker